This post is all about how to prepare for labor.

 x Nettle Tea

-Nettle tea is rich in vitamin A, C, D, and K. It also contains calcium, potassium and is high in chlorophyll.
+Nettle tea is rich in vitamins A, C, D, and K. It also contains calcium, and potassium and is high in chlorophyll.
 Nettle is said to increase iron in your blood, reduce the risk of hemorrhage, help with wound healing and increase the amount of breastmilk produced.